-The Musical Theater Songwriting Challenge, a national contest for high school students with a passion for musical theater songwriting and for the wide range of musical styles represented in contemporary musicals.
-The goal of the program is to engage the musical theater field in nurturing the next generation of songwriters.
+The Musical Theater Songwriting Challenge, is a national contest for high school students with a passion for musical theater songwriting and for the wide range of musical styles represented in contemporary musicals.
+The goal of the program is to develop the next generation of songwriters, increasing access to the field by students from a broad range of backgrounds.
 Working alone or in collaboration with another student, contestants are challenged to create the lyrics and music for an original song that could appear in a musical theater show.
-Students whose songs are selected as the winning entries will participate in one-on-one songwriting mentorships to continue developing their songs with professional musical theater artists, as well as experience their original song performed by professional musicians and singers for an audience.
+Students entering the challenge will have the opportunity to engage in musical songwriting workshops with professional songwriters, and students whose songs are selected as the winning entries will participate in one-on-one songwriting mentorships to continue developing their songs with professional musical theater artists, as well as experience their original song performed by professional musicians and singers for an audience.
+Since its launch in 2017, more than 1,000 students have participated in the program.